lnbits/lnbits/docs/guide/extension-install.md

 ![image](https://user-images.githubusercontent.com/2951406/213494038-e8152d8e-61f2-4cb7-8b5f-361fc3f9a31f.png)

-An `Extension Manifest` is a link to a `JSON` file whitch contains information about various extensions that can be installed (repository of extensions).
+An `Extension Manifest` is a link to a `JSON` file which contains information about various extensions that can be installed (repository of extensions).
 Multiple repositories can be configured.
 For more information check the [Manifest File](https://github.com/lnbits/lnbits/blob/extension_install_02/docs/guide/extension-install.md#manifest-file) section.

 **LNbits** administrators should configure their instances to use repositories that they trust (like the [lnbits-extensions](https://github.com/lnbits/lnbits-extensions/) one).
 > **Warning**
-> Extensions can have bugs or mallicious code, be carefull what you install!!
+> Extensions can have bugs or malicious code, be careful what you install!!

 ## Install New Extension
 Only administrator users can install or upgrade extensions.